Title-1

 Florida Gifted Education: Common Questions

-Questions Florida ESE coordinators and administrators ask most often:
+Questions Florida ESE coordinators, gifted teachers, and EP team members ask most often:

 Florida Gifted Education Resources

-All compliance decisions should reference these primary FLDOE sources.
-Renzulli Learning is designed to complement — not replace — your state’s requirements and local district ESE plans.
+All eligibility, EP development, and gifted endorsement decisions should reference primary FLDOE sources.
+Renzulli Learning is designed to complement — not replace — your district’s ESE policies and FLDOE-approved Plan B (where applicable).

 - Rule 6A-4.01791, F.A.C. — Specialization Requirements for the Gifted Endorsement

-Explore Renzulli Learning’s gifted education alignment for other states:
+Explore Renzulli Learning’s gifted and talented alignment for neighboring states:

 Start a 30-day free trial with full platform access — no credit card required.
-Or schedule a free QuickStart with a consultant who knows Florida’s ESE gifted requirements.
+Or schedule a free QuickStart with a consultant who knows Florida’s ESE-based gifted framework, Plan A and Plan B eligibility pathways, EP team workflows, and Rule 6A-4.01791 endorsement requirements.

 Call +1 (203) 680-8301 · Email [email protected]